-Director Vincente Minnelli’s 1958 musical Gigi, with exactly the right stars in Leslie Caron, Louis Jourdan, Maurice Chevalier and Hermione Gingold, was a huge hit and a surprise sensation at the Academy Awards.
-It is based on the novel by Colette and the play version by Anita Loos (Gentlemen Prefer Blondes).
+Director Vincente Minnelli’s 1958 American musical film Gigi, with exactly the right stars in Leslie Caron, Louis Jourdan, Maurice Chevalier and Hermione Gingold, was a huge hit and a surprise sensation at the Academy Awards, winning all nine of its nominations, including Best Picture and Best Director.
+The screenplay by Alan Jay Lerner is based on the 1944 novella by Colette and the play version by Anita Loos (Gentlemen Prefer Blondes).

 In 1900 Paris, a rich lady Aunt Alicia (Isabel Jeans) teaches her teenage niece Gigi (Caron) the ways of the courtesan to be the mistress of the handsome and dashing Gaston (Jourdan).
 For a while the couple enjoy a platonic friendship, but the romantically inclined, tomboyish girl falls for him and decides to get married to him instead.